jonlabelle/SublimeJsPrettier/README.md

     Enable auto format on save *only* when a Prettier config file is (or isn't) found.

-    The Prettier config file is resolved by first checking if a `--config </path/to/prettier/config>` is specified in the `additional_cli_args` setting, then by searching the location of the file being formatted, and finally navigating up the file tree until a config file is (or isn't) found.
+    The Prettier config file is resolved by first checking if a `--config-path </path/to/prettier/config>` is specified in the `additional_cli_args` setting, then by searching the location of the file being formatted, and finally navigating up the file tree until a config file is (or isn't) found.